-Want to climb the tallest mountain on Earth?
-First you will need to climb into a deep ocean submersible and dive almost 4 miles under the surface of the Pacific Ocean to the sea floor.
+Want to climb the tallest mountain on Earth from its base to its peak?
+First you will need to get into a deep ocean submersible and dive almost 4 miles under the surface of the Pacific Ocean to the sea floor.

 Plate tectonics and the ocean floor

 The shifting plates may collide (converge), move away (diverge) or slide past (transform) each other.
-As plates converge, one plate may dive under the other causing earthquakes, forming volcanoes, or creating deep ocean trenches such as the Mariana Trench.
-Where plates are pulled away (diverge) from each other molten magma flows upward between the plates forming mid-ocean ridges, underwater volcanoes, hydrothermal vents, and new ocean floor crust.
-The Mid-Atlantic Ridge, is an example of this type of plate boundary.
-Transform boundaries are formed when two plates slide past one another such as on mid-ocean ridges and often cause earthquakes due to zig-zag offsets.
+As plates converge, one plate may move under the other causing earthquakes, forming volcanoes, or creating deep ocean trenches.
+Where plates diverge from each other, molten magma flows upward between the plates, forming mid-ocean ridges, underwater volcanoes, hydrothermal vents, and new ocean floor crust.
+Transform boundaries are faults that connect two areas where plates are converging or diverging.
+The edges of these continental boundaries usually form zig-zag patterns.

 Marine life and exploration on the ocean floor

 Helping students understand the connections between plate tectonics, ocean floor bathymetry, diversity of life, and adaptations to the environment can help increase their understanding of the interconnectedness of Earth systems.
-Utilizing examples of current explorations of the unknown, and almost real-time discoveriesoffsite link can increase the relevance of studying the ocean floor and help increase students' excitement for learning.
-Ocean science is interdisciplinary and can be incorporated beyond the science classroom, for instance math teachers can use ocean data, graphs, and maps to provide relevance when studying concepts such as integers.
+Using examples of current explorations of the unknown and real-time discoveriesoffsite link can increase the relevance of studying the ocean floor and help increase students' excitement for learning.
+Ocean science is interdisciplinary and includes themes that are relevant in math, geology, biology, geographic information systems, remote sensing, ecology, physics, and more.